git4dcc/RTB_suite/README.md

 # YouTube
-A couple of YouTube videos on different use-cases (currently German language, but I plan to redo them in english.<br><br>
+A couple of YouTube videos on different use-cases (currently German language, but I plan to redo them in english).<br><br>

 | Video #1 | Video #2 | Video #3 |
 | --- | --- | --- |